zenml-io/zenml/README.md

     <img src="https://zenml.io/assets/social/github.svg">
 </div>

-# What is ZenML?
+# 👀 What is ZenML?

 **ZenML** is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
-It has a simple, flexible syntax, is cloud and tool agnostic, and has interfaces/abstractions that are catered towards ML workflows.
+Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.

-At its core, ZenML pipelines execute ML-specific workflows from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.
-There are many built-in batteries as things progress in ML development.
+At its core, **ZenML pipelines execute ML-specific workflows** from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.
+There are many built-in batteries to support common ML development tasks.
 ZenML is not here to replace the great tools that solve these individual problems.
-Rather, it integrates natively with many popular ML tooling, and gives standard abstraction to write your workflows.
+Rather, it **integrates natively with popular ML tooling** and gives standard abstraction to write your workflows.

 🎉 **Version 0.5.4 out now!** [Check out the release notes here](https://blog.zenml.io/zero-five-four-release/).

 ![Before and after ZenML](docs/readme/sam-side-by-side-full-text.png)

-# Why use ZenML?
+# 🤖 Why use ZenML?

 We built ZenML because we could not find an easy framework that translates the patterns observed in the research phase with Jupyter notebooks into a production-ready ML environment.
-ZenML follows the paradigm of [`Pipelines As Experiments` (PaE)](https://docs.zenml.io/why-zenml), meaning ZenML pipelines are designed to be written early on the development lifecycle, where the users can explore their pipelines as they develop towards production.
+ZenML follows the paradigm of [`Pipelines As Experiments` (PaE)](https://docs.zenml.io/why-zenml), meaning ZenML pipelines are designed to be written early on the development lifecycle, where data scientists can explore their pipelines as they develop towards production.

-By using ZenML at the early stages of development, you get the following features:
+By using ZenML in the early stages of your project, you get the following features:

 - **Reproducibility** of training and inference workflows.
 - Managing ML **metadata**, including versioning data, code, and models.